Dangerous Goods Regulations are Heating Up – Clarifying Lithium Batteries

 What are Watt-Hours and is there a limit?

 Watt-hours (Wh) are a measure of electrical energy equivalent to a power consumption of one watt for one hour.
-We can not send items over 100 watt-hours overseas.
-We can deliver devices exceeding this limit domestically however we no longer send items over this maximum on our overnight freight service.
+We may be able to send items over 100 watt-hours overseas in certain circumstances.
+We can deliver devices exceeding this limit domestically however we have limited options on our overnight freight service.
 We’ll discuss below how to determine your device’s watt-hours.

-By following strict international regulations and guidelines Pack & Send can ship Lithium Battery devices providing we meet all of the necessary regulations.
+By following strict international regulations and guidelines PACK & SEND have limited options to ship Lithium Battery devices providing we meet all of the necessary regulations.
 We specialise in handling products that contain Lithium Batteries including domestic and international destinations but on the proviso that professional packaging materials are used.
 Pack & Send prefers to expertly package lithium battery containing items ourselves to ensure the maximum safety measures are in place.
-Note, also that we can’t send lithium batteries on their own, but we can send these within the device they are powering.
+Note, also that we can’t send lithium batteries on their own, but we may be able to send these within the device they are powering.

 What devices are over the maximum 100 watt-hours?

 Extended life laptops, sizable power tools, larger drones, ebikes and other small recreational vehicles which include hoverboards, Segways, solo wheels, air wheels, balance wheels, lithium powered skateboards, personal transportation devices with on-board storage, electric RC aircraft and underwater lamps.
-We often get asked about ebikes and we highly recommend that we pack and deliver only the bike for you overseas and the recipient installs a battery once the ebike arrives at its destination.
+We often get asked about ebikes, we may have an option for shipping ebikes however we highly recommend that we pack and deliver only the bike for you overseas and the recipient installs a battery once the ebike arrives at its destination.

 What items containing lithium batteries are acceptable to ship?